 Let us take an example of solving two equations x-2y=8 and x+y=5 using the substitution method.

-The steps to apply or use the substitution method are given below:
+The steps to apply or use the substitution method to solve a system of equations are given below:

 2x + 3y + 15 = 0 _____ (1)